wdtio/wdt-recipes/recipes/zabbix_frontend.md

 ---
 Zabbix is an enterprise-class open source solution for network and application monitoring.
 It provides a web-frontend that displays a wealth of information.

-1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
+1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already
 2. [Create](outbound_timer.html) a new outbound timer
-3. In the URL field, paste the URL of your zabbix frontend, specify a frequency and alert email.
+3. In the URL field, paste the URL of your zabbix frontend, specify a frequency and alert email

 Now, WDT will send an outbound kick and dispatch an alert when the Zabbix-frontend is unreachable.